-There are public facilities on the premises such as parking area, toilet, and washing room.
-Small stall and food vendors available outside the temple and serves hot coffee, tea.
+Facilities like a parking area, toilet, and washing room are available on the premises.
+Small stalls and food vendors are available outside the temple and serve hot beverages such as coffee, and tea.
 Have some traditional snacks to go along with them.
 And enjoy the serene scenery and atmosphere of Lawu Mountain.

-Some cottages, hotels, and villas are available for visitors who wish to spend the night near the area of Ngargoyoso and Tawangmangu.
+Some cottages, hotels, and villas are available for visitors who wish to spend the night near Ngargoyoso and Tawangmangu area.
 The price starts at approximately US$17.50 per night.
-Most of these places are fully furnished but not all of them come with meal package, visitors have to bring their own.
+While most of the places are fully furnished but not all of them come with a meal package.
+Visitors may have to bring their own.

 How To Get To Candi Sukuh

 Visitors can walk from the entrance gate to the temple.
 The track is slightly uphill about 1 kilometer long.
-There are also some motorcycles available to rent to get to the entrance gate.
+But there are also some motorcycles available to rent to get to the entrance gate.